 No, because the bottles on the market are generally made of PP, PPSU, or glass materials, and the nipples and spoons are generally made of silicone.
 These materials have a common characteristic of low heat resistance.
 The high temperature of the kitchen sterilization cabinet can easily cause deformation of the baby's utensils, and there is even a risk of glass bottle fragmentation.
 In addition, the kitchen sterilization cabinets currently on the market use ultraviolet sterilization, which is only effective for items within the irradiation range and does not work on the back side, leading to incomplete disinfection and posing a great health hazard for babies.

-The correct steps are to first read the instructions for the feeding bottle sterilizer and follow the operation guide in the instructions.
+The correct steps are to first read the instructions for the feeding bottle sterilizer with dryer and follow the operation guide in the instructions.
 Before use, clean the bottle with a bottle cleaning agent, and invert the bottle cap and nipple into the sterilizer according to the specified sterilization time.

 When using a feeding bottle sterilizer for the first time, disinfect the sterilizer without putting in the bottle first.
 After fully sterilizing, you can use the feeding bottle sterilizer normally.